1. Introducing the Legal Singularity

 c.
 The Implications of Court Design

 III.
-The Future of the Courts: Computational Solutions in the Courtroom
+Computational Solutions in the Courtroom

 a.
 Human Experts